sgiardl/ActiveLearning/README.md

 Active Learning for Image Classification
 ==============================

 This repository contains the term project for neural networks class (IFT780) at the University of Sherbrooke (Winter 2021).

+## Introduction
+This project implements active learning methods for deep neural networks.
+The goal is to compare different active learning sampling criteria using different models and datasets for the image classification task.

+**Models:**
+* ResNet34
+* SqueezeNet 1.1

+**Datasets:**
+* EMNIST (62 classes)
+* CIFAR10 (10 classes)

+**Active learning query strategies:**
+* Least Confidence (LC)
+* Margin Sampling
+* Entropy Sampling

 ## Installation
 Install dependencies on a python environment